Freddy Kiwitt

-Frederick Kiwitt is a German professional boxer who held the WBO European welterweight title in 2019.
+Frederick Kiwitt is a Liberian-German professional boxer who is the current WBF super welterweight champion, holding the title since November 2023.
+He also held the WBO European welterweight title in 2019.

 Early years and family

 Kiwitt was born in Saclepea, Liberia, in 1990 to a German father and Liberian mother during the Liberian Civil War.
 A few months after Kiwitt's birth, in order to escape the war, the family moved to the German city of Flensburg, where Kiwitt spent his childhood and youth.

 Career

 Kiwitt joined the boxing division of local sports club DGF Flensborg in his hometown of Flensburg, Germany, at age 18.
 He trained there until moving to England to launch his professional career.
 He made his professional debut on 23 November 2013, beating his opponent on points.
 In 2018 he hired former professional boxer Manuel Ossie as his trainer.